aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 In this result, we find that TypeSelector improves the performance of the model in the test-set mixing simple scripts and complex scripts and the one with complex scripts if we consider the top-1 output only.
 The model using TypeSelector has the best performance among other models on the orignal testing set.

-The model using pre-trained word-embedding model has better performace than the baseline model in the complex-scripts testing set and perform better then TypeSelector when we consider top-3 output on the complex-script-only test set.
+The model using pre-trained word-embedding model has better performance than the baseline model in the complex-scripts testing set and perform better then TypeSelector when we consider top-3 output on the complex-script-only test set.
 The combined model using both TypeSelector and pre-trained word-embedding method achieve higher Template Mathcing score in the complex-scripts testing set.
 However, both models cannot achieve better performance than the model using Typeselector only in the original test set.

 Meanwhile, the experiment results also show that adding semantic loss hurts the performance.
 Thus, we do not combine this method to the final-stage model.
-The results also agree with the orignial paper that semantic loss is more suitable for the semi-supervised scene and is not good at the full-supervised scene since semantic loss combat the standard sigmoid cross entropy loss.
+The results also agree with the original paper that semantic loss is more suitable for the semi-supervised scene and is not good at the full-supervised scene since semantic loss combat the standard sigmoid cross entropy loss.

 # Error Analysis
 We also analyze the prediction from the results of our approaches to finding whether our model has better performance in generating complex scripts.
 We selected some typical results to demonstrate the comparison between the baseline model and the output from the best model in the testing set, the model using TypeSelector only.